What To Wear to a Bartending Interview

 • By: BT Staff

-When looking for a bartending job, it’s important to nail the interview.
-Believe it or not, what you wear is one of the most important things to put some time into before your bartending interview.
+When looking for a bartending job, it’s important to nail the job interview part.
+Believe it or not, what you wear is one of the most important things to consider before your bartending interview.

-Your interview outfit will give the bar owner or manager a good sense of who you are and how you will present yourself to their customers.
-Although this might sound trivial, it matters and can set you apart from the competition and showcase your commitment to the job.
+When deciding what to wear to a bartending interview, remember your outfit will give the bar owner or hiring manager a good sense of who you are and how you will present yourself to their customers.
+Although this might sound trivial, it matters, and the right impression can set you apart from the competition and showcase your commitment to the job.

-It can be tricky to pick out the right outfit for a bartending interview because you might feel unsure if you should go for a more professional or casual look.
+While dressing smart casual is usually a good guideline, picking out the right outfit for a successful interview can be tricky because you might feel unsure if you should go for a more professional or casual look.
 In the rest of this article, we will give you our best tips for preparing a winning outfit for your next bartending interview.

 How Do I Prepare for a Bartending Interview?